 Geographically, this group is disproportionately southern (45%) and less likely to be from the Northeast (14%).
 They are more likely to be female (58%) and lower in income and education compared to the general population.

-Low trust in institutions, high concern for family
+Low trust in institutions but high concern for family members

 Among the unvaccinated choosing to wear masks, the survey reported the lowest level of trust in the capacity of 22 different institutions and individuals to handle the COVID-19 outbreak.
 However, this group reported the highest level of trust in Donald Trump among surveyed categories, but their trust in Trump was marginally lower than trust in hospitals and doctors.